antononcube/Raku-Math-NumberTheory/README-work.md

 power-mod(30, -1, 12).defined
 ```

-Also, `power-mod`

 ### Number-base related

-There are several subs that provide number system representation functionalities.
+There are several subs that provide functionalities related to number systems representation.

-For examples, here we find the digit-breakdown of $100!$:
+For example, here we find the digit-breakdown of $100!$:

 ```perl6
 100.&factorial.&digit-count
 ```

-Here is an examples of using `real-digits`:
+Here is an example of using `real-digits`:

 ```perl6
 real-digits(123.55555)
 ```

-Non-integer bases can be used:
+Non-integer bases can be also used:

 ```perl6
 my $r = real-digits(π, ϕ);
 ```

-Here we recover $\pi$ from the obtained Golden ratio representation:
+Here we recover $\pi$ from the Golden ratio representation obtained above:

 ```perl6
 $r.head.kv.map( -> $i, $d { $d * ϕ ** ($r.tail - $i - 1)  }).sum;